hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

 Ethical
-- Team Ethical Guideline Document Aceeptance Document [Link](https://github.com/hkuspace-pu/project-submission-group-10-HKNatureWatch/blob/main/ProjectDocs/Ethics/ETHICAL%20UNDERTAKING%20(2).pdf)
+- Team Ethical Guideline Document Acceptance Document [Link](https://github.com/hkuspace-pu/project-submission-group-10-HKNatureWatch/blob/main/ProjectDocs/Ethics/ETHICAL%20UNDERTAKING%20(2).pdf)
 - Define a code of ethics and a general code of conduct to be signed by all team members
-- Ensure that users on the platform do not discrmenate, harrass other members, or post vulgar, violant information.
+- Ensure that users on the platform do not discriminate, harass other members, or post vulgar, violent information.
-- Users must sign up with their real username; we want to prevent psudonames and do not want Trolls (i.e. twitter)
+- Users must sign up with their real username; we want to prevent pseudo names and do not want Trolls (i.e. twitter)
 - Developers have the responsibility to protect user data.

 Social
 - Prevent online bullying on our forums or surveys or comments to other users.
 - Prevent cultural dominance, i.e. no one race/cast of users can have power over another online on our website.
 Also English should not be the only laguage as it is the dominant one.
-- Provide avenue of redress i.e. email, contact , telephone if one of our users is being harmed by another user on our platform
+- Provide an avenue of redress i.e. email, contact, telephone if one of our users is being harmed by another user on our platform

 ## :telephone: Communication Plan